Different Types of Penguins Worksheet (Free Printable)

 Yellow-Eyed Penguin – Rare and shy, with pale yellow eyes and a distinctive yellow head band.

-More Penguin Resources
+More Penguin Activities and Worksheets

 Penguin Books for Kids